 Start by buying an affordable downhill setup.
 A used setup (skis, boots, bindings, helmet, and poles should run you less than $400.
 A new setup could be had usually for $500-600.

 Used gear: unless you are very short or tall, it should be relatively easy to find some generic, all-mountain skis and bindings.
 Boots can be trickier to find in your size, but you can probably find some.
 The best place to go is a ski swap, where there are tons of options and knowledgeable staff to help you out.
 Other places to look are Facebook groups (PNW Ski Classifieds is great), Craigslist, etc. You should be able to get a perfectly fine setup to learn on for well under $500.
 Maybe you can even borrow from friends for a season.
 You could rent gear, but honestly you will recoup your rental costs in just a few days by buying, and then you can resell later on.

-New gear: there are actually new boots that cost $200 full price.
-Ski packages (skis + bindings) can be had for $200-400.
+New gear: there are actually new boots that cost $300-400.
+A killer pair of downhill skis can be had for a similar amount.
 Many shops have additional discounts in the fall.
 Downhill gear far cheaper than touring gear.

 After a season or so riding lifts, it might be time to start looking for your first touring setup.
 I find that many people are selling used setups in the spring and then again in fall.
 Shops might have fall discounts on last year’s inventory.
 You can buy new, but I recommend buying used.
 At this point, you still really know nothing about ski gear, and you will probably mess up your first purchase.
 So better to make it cheap than dump $2000 on the wrong gear.